Europe holds low-key V-E Day commemorations due to virus

-LONDON (AP) — Europe was marking the 75th anniversary of the surrender of Nazi Germany to Allied forces following six years of war in a low-key fashion Friday due to coronavirus lockdown restrictions across the continent.
+LONDON (AP) — Europe was marking the 75th anniversary of the surrender of Nazi Germany to Allied forces in low-key fashion Friday because of coronavirus lockdown restrictions across the continent.

-The big celebrations planned have been either cancelled or scaled back dramatically and people across Europe have been asked to mark the moment in private.
+The big celebrations planned were either canceled or dramatically scaled back, and people across Europe were asked to mark the moment in private.

-There will be no mass gatherings, no hugging or kissing, but that day of liberation is being remembered from Belfast to Berlin.
-For the few surviving World War II veterans, many living in nursing homes under virus lockdowns, it’s a particularly difficult time.
+There were no mass gatherings, no hugging or kissing, but the day of liberation was commemorated from Belfast to Berlin.
+For the few surviving World War II veterans, many living in nursing homes under virus lockdowns, it has been a particularly difficult time.

 BRITAIN

-Up and down the U.K., people have been getting into the spirit of V-E Day, which this year has been designated as a public holiday.
+Across the U.K., people got into the spirit of V-E Day, designated this year as a public holiday.

-Many are dressing up in 1940s attire, while bunting has been displayed outside homes, including at 10 Downing Street in London that houses the prime minister’s office.
-People are also being encouraged to go out onto their doorsteps to sing Dame Vera Lynn’s iconic wartime anthem, “We’ll Meet Again” — which has added resonance now as families and friends are separated by coronavirus lockdowns.
+Many dressed up in 1940s attire, while bunting was displayed outside homes, including at 10 Downing Street in London that houses the prime minister’s office.
+People were encouraged to go out onto their doorsteps to sing Vera Lynn’s iconic wartime anthem, “We’ll Meet Again” — which has added resonance now as families and friends are separated by coronavirus lockdowns.

 People gathered in a socially distanced way on the hills of London to marvel at the Royal Air Force’s Red Arrows.
 The nine planes flew in formation above the River Thames and let loose their red, white and blue smoke to mark the colors of the Union Jack.